ToniWonKanobi/theoveranalyzed.net/posts/2015/1/12/we-love-cars.md

 ***

 My undergraduate experience was life-changing, no doubt.
 I made [friends](http://twitter.com/The_Real_Hunter) there that I still have, I met my [wife](http://twitter.com/venusautumn) there, and I chose my [profession](https://en.wikipedia.org/wiki/Dentistry) there.
 Precious.
 Ignoring those more important life consequences, one interesting change I went through concerned my car preferences.
 That was partially inspired by the car culture I discovered on the third floor of [Grainger](https://en.wikipedia.org/wiki/Dentistry).
-Several of my hallmates either had nice cars, or talked about them incessantly.
+Several of my hall-mates either had nice cars, or talked about them incessantly.
 At first, my devotion to America's "great for the money" sports car was unwavering.
 When they talked about the then 'it' sports cars like the [E46 M3](https://en.wikipedia.org/wiki/BMW_M3#E46_M3) and [E92 M3](https://en.wikipedia.org/wiki/BMW_M3#E90.2F92.2F93_M3)'s, or the 997, my response was the typical "Yeah, but for the money, the [Z06](https://en.wikipedia.org/wiki/Chevrolet_Corvette_(C6)#Z06) beats the ..."
 (Any car with fans decrying how good it is for the money has serious identity issues.
 Even Jay Leno regards Corvette with [price in mind](http://www.youtube.com/watch?v=rC_TTqul92I&amp;t=3m59s).)

 I grew up in the [Central Valley](https://en.wikipedia.org/wiki/Central_Valley_(California)), historically an agricultural land ripe with farmers/ranchers.
 The area has since devolved substantially, mostly as a bedroom community for bay area commuters.
 My upbringing was pretty humble.
 My family wasn't wealthy.
 Subconsciously, the notion of an affordable sports car was likely a particularly important one for me.
 The Corvette fit that mold perfectly.